danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/2_-_Chapter_2__Enhanced_Intelligence_—_Processing_and_Understanding_More (1).md

 The panic swirled even thicker; the doc continued to summarize the nothingness.
 Day by day, entire sections edited themselves into oblivion, hidden by the chaos of auto-generated updates.
 Organizational realities twisted, leaving colleagues confused about reporting structures and project assignments.
 Their usual light banter turned to whispers about the "benji bug"--a legendary loop no one dared approach.

-Violetta finally stepped in, her eyes narrowing as she caught the mischief.
+Miranda finally stepped in, her eyes narrowing as she caught the mischief.
 "Uh, Benji, care to explain why our history was turned into Schrodinger's cat?"

 "Everything's fine!
 It's just automating!
 What's the worst that could happen?"
 The bravado fell flat as they both witnessed the preview of a doc summarizing itself down to the overarching theme of... confusion.

-"Not everything that can be automated should be," Violetta said, nodding wisely.
+"Not everything that can be automated should be," Miranda said, nodding wisely.

 ---